 The holidays are right around the corner, so it's a perfect time to plan ahead for success.
-Many experienced business owners start this planning process in June or July!
+Many experienced business owners start this planning process during the summer.

 Prepare for a successful holiday season by reviewing these six tasks and delegating with your team.